Statistical Emulations of Human Operational Motions in Industrial Environments: Mathematical Representations and Stochastic Modeling

 \subsection{Statistical Modeling and Emulating Human Motion}

-After obtaining reduced Euclidean representations of motion sequences, we proceed to model them statistically to simulate new sequences.
+Having reached reduced Euclidean representations of motion sequences, we proceed to model them statistically to simulate new sequences.

 {\bf Gaussian Models of PCA Coefficients}: We use $d=d_1\times d_2$ scalar coefficients to represent each IS-TVF or SIEM sequence and impose statistical models on them.
-Fig.~\ref{fig:4-13} shows histograms of these coefficients from the training data, overlaid with estimated Gaussian densities.
-These results justify using Gaussian model $vec(\mathbf{A})\sim N(\mathbf{0},\boldsymbol{\Sigma})$, where $\boldsymbol{\Sigma}\in\mathbb{R}^{d\times d}$ is estimated from the training data.
-We will call this multivariate Gaussian or simply MVG model.
-In case we use only the diagonal elements of $\Sigma$ and discard off-diagonal elements, we get an independent Gaussian or IG model.
-In this experiment, we are limited by the amount of training data, leading to the relative instability of the estimated parameters.
-One can also impose a non-parametric model.
-However, the estimated non-parametric densities of the PCA coefficients are very close to the estimated Gaussian density, as shown in Fig.~\ref{fig:4-13}.
-Thus, we only use the Gaussian model in this paper.
-Once a model is estimated, we can randomly sample a new set of coefficients $\mathbf{A}^{*}$ from the estimated model and construct new posture sequences $\alpha^{*}$ from these coefficients $\mathbf{A}^{*}$ since dimension reduction and flattening are bijective processes.
+Fig.~\ref{fig:4-13} shows histograms of individual coefficients for training sequences, overlaid with estimated Gaussian densities.
+We will impose a joint Gaussian distribution on the coefficient vector $\mathrm{vec}(\boldsymbol{\Phi})$ and call this a multivariate Gaussian or simply an MVG model.
+In case we treat the elements of $\mathrm{vec}(\boldsymbol{\Phi})$ are independent, we get an independent Gaussian or IG model.
+(IG model is used later in the two-level simulation section to create simulated data.)
+Sometimes we are limited by the amount of training data, leading to the relative instability of the estimated parameters.
+It is also possible to avoid making any assumptions on the distribution and impose a non-parametric model on the coefficients.
+For our situation, however, the marginal empirical distributions of the PCA coefficients are found to be close to the estimated Gaussian densities, as shown in Fig.~\ref{fig:4-13}.
+Thus, we only pursue the MVG model in the paper.
+Using an estimated model, one can generate a random set of coefficients $\boldsymbol{\Phi}^{*}$ and construct new posture sequences $\alpha^{*}$ from these coefficients $\boldsymbol{\Phi}^{*}$.
+By setting higher PCA coefficients (above $d_1$ and $d_2$ for the two PCAs), we can invert the coefficients to represent back the shape sequences.

-{\bf Time Series VAR Model}: Another classic approach for modeling a Euclidean sequence is a time-series model, such as the VAR (Vector Auto-Regressive) model~\citep{hamilton1994timeseries}.
-We will investigate how well the VAR model fits the time-series data resulting from spatial PCA.
-That is, the motion sequence data are flattened by IS-TVF or SIEM, followed by a spatial PCA to obtain low dimensional vector-valued functions $\mathbf{H}_{\alpha_m}\in\mathbb{R}^{d_1\times (T-1)}$.
-A VAR($p$) model (we use $p=4$) is estimated using a randomly selected sequence as training data.
-Then, we can simulate new sequences using the estimated model parameters.